kreijack/bombrowser/tests/TESTS.md

 - insert code >820000 and press "Search"

 Expected result:
-- in the rusults table, appears the codes greather than 820000
+- in the results table, appears the codes greather than 820000

 Passed: [X]